sangvikh/homeassistant-templates/README.md

 ### New VVB control
 On the lowest 4 hours the next 12 hours.
+If tomorrow is not ready, use the last 12 hours of the day after 12 o clock.

 ````
 {% if is_state_attr("sensor.nordpool", "tomorrow_valid", True) %}